-The first match was Uno Matsuya & Kyuuri vs Tequila Saya & Maika Ozaki.
-Everyone except Kyuuri was new to me here.
-As I wrote about in The Future is Now 4, Kyuuri really impressed me last year and I’m hoping to see her get more chances to advance.
+The first match was Uno Matsuya & Kyuri vs Tequila Saya & Maika Ozaki.
+Everyone except Kyuri was new to me here.
+As I wrote about in The Future is Now 4, Kyuri really impressed me last year and I’m hoping to see her get more chances to advance.
 Here she showed even more of the instincts and skill I noticed last year, along with clearly being the veteran lead of the match among the three relative rookies.

 On the first show I saw during last year’s trip I was introduced to Miyako Matsumoto by seeing her team unsuccessfully and hilariously with Maruko Nagasaki, so I was extremely amused to find them teaming again here on my first IR show of this trip.
 Given their opponents were International Tag Ribbon Championship #1 contenders The Lovely Butchers (Hamuko Hoshi & Mochi Miyagi), there seemed little chance of the former team’s record improving.